jtran071/webscraping/tutorial.md

 By doing a recursive `grep` call with multiple regexes, we have `grep`  go through all the files in `allrecipes.com/Recipe`.
 Then by piping `grep`’s output to `cat` and redirecting it to `output.txt` we’ve compiled all the information we want into the file.

-### Patterns and sed (SOMEONE WHO KNOWS HOW WORKS DO THIS)
+### Patterns and Sed

 Now we need to clean up all the extra HTML tags in our file.
-`sed` can help us find and remove those HTML patterns.
+[sed] (http://www.grymoire.com/Unix/Sed.html) can help us find and remove those HTML patterns.
 `sed` also supports regex, and depending on the patterns, it may get a bit messy when constructing it.

 ![my image](https://raw.githubusercontent.com/ktang012/hw4/master/pictures/YummyGrep1Marked.png)

 ![my image](https://raw.githubusercontent.com/ktang012/hw4/master/pictures/YummyGrep2Marked.png)

-We will need to find a pattern that matches what we’re trying to remove.
+We will need to find a pattern that matches what we are trying to remove.

 `sed -n 's/.*>\(.*\)<.*/\1/ p’`